aswathyachuzz/Fire_Watch/README.md

 1.Preprocessing and Feature Engineering: The collected data undergoes preprocessing and feature engineering steps to convert it into a suitable format for analysis.
 This involves cleaning the data, handling missing values, and extracting meaningful features from raw data sources.

 2. Machine Learning Models: The system employs various machine learning algorithms, such as  random forests,support vector machines, linear regression, to build predictive models.
-These models are trained on historical data, considering factors like temperature, humidity, wind speed,precipitation,vegetation indices, and past fire occurrences.
+These models are trained on historical data, considering factors like temperature, humidity,wind speed,precipitation,vegetation indices, and past fire occurrences.

 3. Real-time Data Integration: The system integrates real-time weather data to provide up-to-date predictions.
 It continuously fetches the latest weather information from reliable sources and combines it with the trained models to generate real-time predictions.